uwcms/FinalStateAnalysis/docs/source/pat_tuple_generation.rst

 First run ``cmsenv``.

-JOB_ID should be agreed upon before hand, and a tag will be prepared.
-In general, it is formatted as "YYYY-MM-DD-XTeV-PatTuple".
-The JOB_ID_TAG used for checkout omits the "XTeV" part.
+JOB_ID should be agreed upon before hand, and a JOB_ID_TAG will be prepared.
+In general, the JOB_ID is formatted as "YYYY-MM-DD-XTeV-PatTuple".
+NB that the JOB_ID_TAG used for checkout omits the "XTeV" part.

 Get the code::